shasha263/BalanceSheetGenerator/README.md

 Project is created with:
 * For backend: Python,FLASK
 * For Frontend: Bootstrap, HTML, CSS
-* Internal Dashboard: JS, Chart.js
+* Internal Dashboard: Chart.js based on JavaScript
 * Database: PostgreSQL